top of page

 Inspired by the transient beauty of the British coastline, Duncan captures the quiet drama of brooding storm clouds, crisp winter air, and ever-changing light.
 Her paintings evoke a sense of grounding, drawing on the earth’s quiet wisdom and the intrinsic link between humans and the natural world.
 Through her work, she offers a moment of stillness—an invitation to pause, breathe, and reconnect.

-Duncan’s work has been exhibited both nationally and internationally, including notable showcases at Earth Garden in Tokyo, Japan, Parissa Gallery in Carmel, California, and Jag Gallery in Brighton.
-In 2024, she was awarded the Arts Council England’s Developing Your Creative Practice grant, dedicating the year to deepening her artistic research and expanding her practice.
+Fran has exhibited her work both nationally and internationally, with notable shows at Parrissa Gallery in California, Kreiva Gallery, Badger in the Wall in Yorkshire, and Earth Garden in Tokyo, Japan, where she received the MARUI Corporate Award as part of the HERALBONY Arts Prize 2024.
+She was also awarded the Arts Council England’s Developing Your Creative Practice grant, dedicating the year to deepening her artistic research and expanding her practice.

 bottom of page